Oklahoma City Estate Planning Attorneys

 Charitable Giving

-In many cases, these “DIY” estate planning documents do not achieve the best result and may even cause more harm than good.
+Equally dangerous is when people use “Do-It-Yourself” estate planning programs or online documents.
+Without the advice of a qualified estate planning attorney, DIY estate planning documents might not achieve your goals or carry out your wishes—or might even cause more harm than good.
 In fact, you may end up paying an attorney more to fix your estate planning problems than you “saved” in the first place.